udexon/GOEHDOM/Marxist_TS_CI.md

 As social media changes the outlook and education landscape of Muslims world wide, new classes of liberal Muslims or ex-Muslims are emerging.
 However, the growth of such classes may not be fast enough to catch up with a possible World War III (WW3) within two decades, in which Muslims might become the primary victims.

+It is this next two decades where we predict human military powers will forge collective intelligence with machines, more or less preserving the current factions based on religions and ethnicity.

 2. New type of class struggle

 Current religious factions will be at war.